ebaizel/Winning/README.md

+## This project is live at [https://ebaizel.github.com/Winning](https://ebaizel.github.com/Winning)

 ## Overview

 Welcome to the `Winning` project!
-This project allows two people to wager on any NFL football game.
+This project let two people to wager on any NFL football game.
 Participants bet on either the `home` or the `away` team, and when the game has completed, an oracle is used to determine the games outcome and subsequently the winner is paid.
+This project was built for the Consensys Academy final project.

+## EthPM
+The course suggested incorporating EthPM, and this project imports the [jsmnsol-lib](https://www.ethpm.com/registry/packages/26) package from EthPM.

+## Oraclize
+The course suggested incorporating an oracle, and this project utilizes [Oraclize](http://www.oraclize.it/).

 ## Cloning
 If you are cloning this repo, add this flag `git clone --recursive` so it pulls in the `ethereum-bridge` submodule.